 The stage production of Mary Poppins is co-created by Cameron Mackintosh.
 The award-winning original creative team returns, led by director Richard Eyre, with co-direction and choreography from Matthew Bourne, co-choreography by Stephen Mear, a book by Julian Fellowes, and a beloved score by Richard M Sherman and Robert B Sherman, which includes the classic songs Step In Time, Feed The Birds and Supercalifragilisticexpialidocious.

-Cameron Mackintosh said: “I’m thrilled to be bringing the internationally acclaimed new staging of Pamela Travers’ magical stories back to London in the autumn of 2019, with Disney, featuring the dazzling talents of Zizi Strallen and Charlie Stemp as Mary and Bert.
+Cameron Mackintosh said at the show’s announcement: “I’m thrilled to be bringing the internationally acclaimed new staging of Pamela Travers’ magical stories back to London in the autumn of 2019, with Disney, featuring the dazzling talents of Zizi Strallen and Charlie Stemp as Mary and Bert.
 The original production, over 14 years ago, only played London and Broadway and subsequently was revised and continues to be staged around the world with phenomenal success.

 “Its story of the importance of family is at the heart of the show and the reason why this iconic British nanny remains irresistibly timeless and popular the world over.”